 They needed a complete overhaul, and in late 2016 a taskforce was put together to create a brand new version, WCAG 3.0.

-Except that it won't be called WCAG 3.0, because the team are trying to broaden its purpose away from the WCAG roots.
+Early on in the development, it was decided that the next version won't be called WCAG 3.0, because the team are trying to broaden its purpose away from the WCAG roots.
 At the moment, the entire project is codenamed Silver.

 When is Silver going to be ready?